Ricardosgeral/relier/README.md

 ![page1](Nextion/GUI/page1.PNG)

 When this page appears, first, you will see a *red* bar on the top of the screen.
 Wait (less than 5 seconds).
 That bar should then stay *green*.
 That means that all is working Ok.
-You can see also the local *IP address* of the server, which is useful if you want to make a remote connection via Putty.
+You can also see the local *IP address* of the server, which is useful in case you want to make a remote connection via Putty.
 Touch anywhere to go the **Main menu** page.

 ### *2 - Main menu*
 ![page2](Nextion/320x240/page2-menu0.png)

+ You have three main options:
+ 1. **Settings** - to set the general *inputs*
+ 2. **Sensors** - to set the calibration parameters of *analog sensors*
+ 3. **Start** - to start right away the test

+ You can skip the options 1 and 2, case you edit the file inputs.ini.
+For that, run

+    $ sudo nano /home/pi/LerAS/inputs.ini

+ and change the parameters as intended.

 ### *3 - General settings*
 ![page3](Nextion/GUI/page3.PNG)